S.O.S. (Too Bad)

 "S.O.S.
-(Too Bad)" is a song by American hard rock band Aerosmith.
-It was released in 1975 as their third single from their second album Get Your Wings.
+(Too Bad)" is a song by American rock band Aerosmith.
+It was released in 1975 as the third single from their second album, Get Your Wings (1974).

 Background

 Written by Steven Tyler, it is a hard rocking song focusing on sex and sleaze, with a chorus of "I'm a bad, lonely school boy, and I'm a rat, and it's too bad, can't get me none of that."
 The song starts off with a fast drum beat and basic guitar riff, then slows down, and builds up once again, with Steven Tyler's rapid-fire, fierce lyrics accompanying.
 The song's lyrical content and musical styles are in the vein of "blooze", a grittier hard rock version of blues music, often with lyrics focused on sex, drugs, and urban life.

 "S.O.S.
 (Too Bad") has been described as a proto-punk song, with numerous elements presaging the punk rock explosion, including dark lyrical themes.

 Record World said "Here comes [Aerosmith's] hard rock supreme to the rescue."

 The song has remained a fan favorite and has been a staple in the setlists on Aerosmith's most recent tours, the Rockin' the Joint Tour and the Route of All Evil Tour.